sdtony1/cse15l-lab-reports/Lab3.md

      Home page: https://greenwoodsoftware.com/less
      ```

-   The prompt I gave to ChatGPT was "command-line options for command less."
-   It outputted "-V or --version: Displays version information for less."

 4. The command line `-s` squeezes multiple adjacent blank lines into a single blank line.
    * Example 1: